AJ404bit/Book-Picker_V2.0/README.md

 # 📚 Book Picker v2.0
 **By AJ404Bit**

 Book Picker is a sleek, modern Windows desktop application designed to help you manage your personal reading list.
-Say goodbye to decision fatigue—this app lets you build a cozy digital library, track your reading progress, and let fate (and a randomizer) pick your next book. ☕🍂
+Say goodbye to decision fatigue—this app lets you build a cosy digital library, track your reading progress, and let fate (and a randomiser) pick your next book. ☕🍂

 ## ✨ What's New in Version 2.0
 Version 2.0 is a massive rewrite from the ground up, transitioning from a text-based console menu to a premium graphical interface.